geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Great.

 ##### **Qazalin** [[00:21:52](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1312)]
 complexity.
 Time to merge this week.
 I had a bunch of fun going through the NVIDIA tools, seeing what they do in Profedo.
 Hmm.
 I think I'm trapped.
 I'm trapped to merge it.
-Still with the .
+Still with the.

 ##### **Geohot** [[00:22:16](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1336)]
 Great.
 Yeah, I mean, it should be really responsive.